histmeisah/sc2ai-project/README.md

 # sc2ai-project
 this a simple project for  sc2 ai

-this code based on burnysc2 and use this bot : https://github.com/Dotagoodgogo/sc2AI/blob/master/
+this code based on burnysc2 ,use this bot : https://github.com/Dotagoodgogo/sc2AI/blob/master/ and my classmate`s work about D3QN sc2

+this idea comes from https://www.youtube.com/@sentdex